Leica M10 vs Canon M10

 The Leica M10 can be obtained in two different colors (black, silver), while the Canon M10 is also available in two color-versions, but different ones (black, white).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is considerably smaller (35 percent) than the Leica M10.
 Moreover, the Canon M10 is substantially lighter (54 percent) than the Leica M10.
-In this context, it is worth noting that neither the Leica M10 nor the Canon M10 are weather-sealed.
+It is worth mentioning in this context that the Leica M10 is splash and dust resistant, while the Canon M10 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.